Getting Around Gainesville

 Biking

-On the other hand, biking is an even better way to get around.
-Although there are a handful of cons (getting caught in the rain, carrying a heavy backpack, dodging cars and pedestrians), biking to and from (and around) campus is extremely efficient and convenient.
+Biking is one of the most efficient and convenient ways to get around Gainesville.
+Although there are a handful of cons—getting caught in the rain, carrying a heavy backpack, dodging cars and pedestrians—biking to and from (and around) campus lets you avoid traffic delays and the joys of finding a parking spot.

 Scooters and Motorcycles

-Of course, sometimes you might want to sit down and let a motor do the work for you.
-For this, you might get a scooter or motorcycle, which have both really jumped in popularity on campus recently.
-These are like a cross between the perks of a bike and the perks of a car: They can be easier and closer to park, yet they move faster (and with less effort) than a bike.
 Like a car, they do require a campus decal, albeit cheaper.
-However, like a bike, a scooter won’t accommodate a load of groceries or a rainy day, and you’ll want to wear a helmet and stay out of high-speed lanes.
-But they can be more economical.
-Start by checking out our list of apartments within scooter distance to UF Campus.
-You can also check with New Scooters for Less if you have more questions about scooters.
+However, like a bike, a scooter won't accommodate a load of groceries or a rainy day, and you'll want to wear a helmet and stay out of high-speed lanes.
+They can be more economical.
+Start by checking out apartments within scooter distance to UF campus.
+You can also check with local shops like Solano Cycle if you have more questions about purchasing a scooter.

 RTS Bus